Version : √ OneNote desktop

 The outcome is better, but the spreadsheet still shows many blank columns & rows…

 Also, the gridlines cannot be removed.
-Even hiding them in Excel is useless : they are always displayed in OneNote…
+Even if you hide them in Excel, they will still be displayed in OneNote…

 I struggled to find a solution since neither :

 - Selecting the Print Area (Page Layout/Print area) within Excel,

 After a long search on the internet, I finally found a way to hide the unnecessary lines & columns :